Keep your pets safe during summer celebrations

 Johnson adds that it’s important to remember it’s not just the big displays that cause stress for animals.
 “People light fireworks all summer, especially the weeks before and after the 4th.
 It may just be the neighborhood kids lighting off fire crackers – but even that level can be dangerous and scary for pets.”

-The following are a few basic guidelines to consider to protect our pets during summer celebrations:
+The following are a few basic guidelines to consider during summer celebrations:

-Ensure your pets are wearing identification so they can be returned if they do get lost.
-A microchip is the best way to secure your pet’s return in the event it runs away or becomes lost.
+- Ensure your pets are wearing identification so they can be returned if they do get lost.
+A microchip and a collar and ID tag are the best ways to secure your pet’s return in the event it runs away or becomes lost.